 You can contact the.
 The service is co-funded by the Department for Business Innovation and Skills [BIS] and the European Commission, and delivered by the Trading Standards Institute.

 Please note that if you take your complaint to an alternative dispute resolution body, you may not later be able to go to court if you are unhappy with the outcome.
 Check before you formally refer your dispute to the ADR body.

-Theor CMA (which replaced the Office of Fair Trading in April 2014) is a member of the ICPEN, a global network of national consumer protection agencies.
+Theor CMA (which replaced the Office of Fair Trading) is a member of the ICPEN, a global network of national consumer protection agencies.
 Although the ICPEN does not usually help individual consumers, it has set up a system to help the voluntary settlement of relatively small cross-border disputes.
 Where the supplier is based outside the European Union, it is possible for the CMA to pass on suitable individual consumer complaints (a special complaint form is available) to the relevant overseas agency.
 The complaint form will then be forwarded to the business in question for a response.

 controls advertising on UK websites.
 Advertisements therefore have to observe the British Codes of Advertising, Sales Promotion and Direct Marketing, which say that adverts must be legal, decent, honest and truthful.
 It may also be a criminal offence if the website describes goods in a misleading way in order to sell them.

 A complaint about an overseas internet business can be registered at, an international consumer complaint database maintained by the US Federal Trade Commission.
 Your information can help the authorities crack down on dishonest internet sellers in the future.
 Your complaint will be accessible to participating government law enforcement agencies.
 Most participating agencies cannot take up individual complaints; you should carefully read how they might use your details.

 The site also provides general information about consumer protection in all participating countries and contact information for consumer protection bodies in those countries.